2016 USRA Hobby Stock Rules

 ARTICLE 4: BODY

-4.1 1960 or newer American made stock passenger automobile with factory steel top.
+4.1 1960 or newer OEM American made stock passenger cars with factory steel top.
 Front-wheel drive bodies are not allowed.
+Camaros, Mustangs and/or Firebirds are not allowed.
+No station wagons, convertibles, front-wheel drives, four-wheel drives or rear engine vehicles.

 4.3 All bodies must be OEM.
 Spoilers, wings, skirts, air scoops or anything that alters the stock appearance is not allowed.
 Gutting of trunk lid is permitted only for tailpiece clearance.
 Aftermarket nosepieces and/or tailpieces are permitted.